-Compensation for outside professional activities includes all types of remuneration (including stock, and-stock options, and in-kind contributions such as office/laboratory space, equipment, supplies, or employees or students supported by an outside source) that have immediate or potential financial value, excluding customary honoraria,1 reimbursement for reasonable travel expenses, and per diem expenses.2 a.
-Chancellor
+Compensation for outside professional activities includes all types of remuneration (including, but not limited to, stock, stock options, and in-kind contributions such as office/laboratory space, equipment, supplies, or employees or students supported by an outside source) that have immediate or potential financial value, excluding customary honoraria, reimbursement for reasonable travel expenses, and per diem expenses.
+If the time commitment or dollar value is not readily ascertainable, reasonable estimates should be provided.
+Compensation does not include training awards, prizes, or gifts.
+Gifts are resources provided where there is no expectation of anything (e.g., time, services, specific research activities, money, etc.) in return.
+An item or service given with the expectation of an associated time commitment is not a gift and is instead compensation and must be reported as such.